printezisn/printezisn.github.io/src/data/posts/how-to-animate-to-height-auto.md

 }
 ```

 But it's not.
-If you follow this approach, you'll notice that the hidden content is revealed immediately and the transition is not happening (<a href="https://codepen.io/Nikos-Printezis/pen/JjgYKWE" target="_blank" rel="noreferrer">codepen</a>).
+If you follow this approach, you'll notice that the hidden content is revealed immediately and the transition is not happening (<a href="https://codepen.io/Nikos-Printezis/pen/JjgYKWE" target="_blank" rel="nofollow noreferrer">codepen</a>).

 The `interpolate-size` CSS property enables transitions of CSS intrinsic sizing keywords like `auto`.